RedisLabs/redislabs-docs/content/rs/installing-upgrading/configuring-aws-instances.md

 In addition, some instance types are optimized for EBS backed volumes and some are not.
-If you are using persistent storage, you should use an instance type that is, if disk drain rate matters to your database implementation.
+If you are using persistent storage, you should use an instance type that is, especially if disk drain rate matters to your database implementation.

 ## Security